llnek/flux/README.md

 `flux` is a *workflow* scripting framework that can be used to model business application processes.
 The framework provides 4 basic concepts:

-+ WorkStream
++ Workstream
 + Activity
 + Job
 + Schedulable

-A `WorkStream` is a logical, sequential grouping of a list of `Activities`, also referred to as a `workflow`.
+A `Workstream` is a logical, sequential grouping of a list of `Activities`, also referred to as a `workflow`.

 A `Activity` is a **step**  within a `workflow`.
 In order to better support